Diavolos88/SPA-project/README.md

 now working:
 a uthorization
-pages: users, profile, profile of each user, you can subscribe/unsubscribe and change the status
+pages: users, profile, profile of each user, you can subscribe/unsubscribe and change the status/avatar